 City about 15 minutes.
 Tahoe

 Rural California Directory: Now that you've found this independent California resource, you can discover more local destinations online.
-Find your own rural place, a homestead way up in the hills, or just a forested camp spot for the night.
-Discover that perfect spot for summer vacation, a hidden meadow, the secluded waterfall, the secret alpine fishing lake or maybe, just a bike rental shop at the beach.
+Find your own rural place, a home way up in the hills, or just a good camp spot for the night.
+Discover that perfect desert spot for winter camping, petroglyphs, or the best small town museums.
 We list it here, all outdoors, all local.
 Travel the back roads of the west, on the cheap.
 Camp year round, without the fees, from Baja to Shasta.
 Find secluded spots.
 Historic, independent inns to remote yurt resorts, yoga weekends to primitive hot springs, RV resorts, or dispersed camp sites.
 Hiking trails, kayaking lakes, fishing streams, gold mines and ghost towns, and all the topographic maps to go with.

 We're still here, thousands of pages and decades later.
 Way outside the city limits, beyond the county line.
 No wifi, no smart meters, no gaming addictions, no traffic lights, no city noise.
 Rural living in California still exist.
 Hike on the weekends, bike to work, boating mid-week, we have you covered for destinations.
-Find a new creekside camp spot, a waterfall, trailhead or an ancient lava cave.
+Find a new boulder garden, a big waterfall, trailhead or an ancient lava cave.
 Total Escape - Two whole decades online.
 Not quite obsolete.

 Craving the Wild?
 Before the tweets, the constant memes and paralysis of our current culture, DanaMite started this travel web site way back in 1996.
 Catchy phrases like, FOMO (Fear of Missing Out) did not yet exist.